 The aim of the PWA is to extend the range of Presbyterian women’s influence by cooperation and/or affiliation with other organisations (other than political organisations) of a religious, educational, social, national and international character, working for the advancement of God’s Kingdom.

 Aims of The PWA

 1. To unite women of the Presbyterian church throughout the state in a friendly comradeship for worship, mutual help and inspiration and for united service to Christ and his church in the local congregation, at home and abroad, by spreading the knowledge of God as revealed in his son Jesus Christ, and to provide a channel for information, expression of opinion and action in all matters which concern women;

-2. to extend the range of Presbyterian women’s influence by co-operation and or affiliation with other organizations (other than political organizations) of a religious, educational, social, national and international character, working for the advancement of God’s Kingdom, upon such conditions and subject to such provisions as the State Conference may approve.
+2. to extend the range of Presbyterian women’s influence by co-operation and or affiliation with other organisations (other than political organisations) of a religious, educational, social, national and international character, working for the advancement of God’s Kingdom, upon such conditions and subject to such provisions as the State Conference may approve.

 PWA has links to other Presbyterian Womens Ministries: